12 min read

 But it wasn't the blindness that drove me away.
 It was literally everything else.

-I’m ashamed to admit it now, but I didn't have much sense of self-worth.
+I’m ashamed to admit it now, but I think it's pretty obvious here that I didn't have much sense of self-worth.
 I didn’t think I could do any better, wasn’t even sure I deserved any better.

-He 'needed' to be cared for, and I needed to be needed.
-Codependency was the sole driver of our marital longevity.
+He wanted to be cared for, and I needed to be needed.
+Codependency was the sole reason for our marital longevity.

 So I handled it.

-I handled his moods, his dog, his appointments, our daughter, our house, our jobs, and his lies.
-I got blamed when things broke down and dismissed when I tried to fix them.
+I handled his moods, his dog, his appointments, our daughter, our house, our jobs, and his cruel words.
+I got blamed when things broke down between us and dismissed when I wanted to fix them.

-And every single time I threatened to leave, he’d threaten to kill himself.
+And every single time I threatened to leave him, he’d threaten to kill himself.

 And every single time, I believed him.